mmuratarat/mmuratarat.github.io/_pages/faq.md

 25. What is moment generating function?
 What is characteristic function?
 How to compute them?
 26. [What are the properties of Distributions?](#what-are-the-properties-of-distributions)
 27. [What are the measures of Central Tendency: Mean, Median, and Mode?](#what-are-the-measures-of-central-tendency-mean-median-and-mode)
+27. How to compute the median of a probability distribution?
 27. [How to find the distribution of Order Statistics?](#how-to-find-the-distribution-of-order-statistics)
 28. [What are the properties of an estimator?](#what-are-the-properties-of-an-estimator)
 29. Explain Method Of Moment (MOM), Maximum A Posteriori (MAP), and Maximum Likelihood Estimation (MLE).